You're not getting enough sleep

 - Some antibiotics.
 Ciprofloxacin (Cipro) and norfloxacin (Noroxin) — types of antibacterial medications — can interfere with the breakdown of caffeine.
 This may increase the length of time caffeine remains in your body and amplify its unwanted effects.

-- Theophylline (Theo-24, Elixophyllin, others).
-This medication — which opens up bronchial airways by relaxing the surrounding muscles (a bronchodilator) — tends to have some caffeine-like effects.
-Taking it along with caffeinated foods and beverages may increase the concentration of theophylline in your blood.
+- Theophylline.
+Theophylline (Theo-24, Elixophyllin, others) is a medication that opens up bronchial airways by relaxing the surrounding muscles (bronchodilator).
+It tends to have some caffeine-like effects.
+Thus, taking it with caffeinated foods and beverages may increase the concentration of theophylline in your blood.
 This can cause adverse effects, such as nausea, vomiting and heart palpitations.

 - Echinacea.
 This herbal supplement, which is sometimes used to prevent colds or other infections, may increase the concentration of caffeine in your blood and may increase caffeine's unpleasant effects.